thedarredondo/data-science-fundamentals/README.md

 #### Projects

 Students are not allowed to look at another student's project, until the project deadline has passed.
 Failure to comply will result in a 0.
 That said, any hand written or verbal communication about a project is allowed.
+On projects, my notes do not need to be cited.

 Grade breakdown: